rmorabia/radhika.dev/src/posts/planning-2020.md

 This will be fleshed out soon.
 This is just the basics, posted here so I don't lose it.

 I want to learn **Algorithms & Data Structures**.
-This is just an interview level.
-I want to practice doing 1-2 problems a week.
-This feeds into that.
+This is just at an interview level.
+I'll probably complete a few courses, then I want to practice doing 1-2 problems a week.

 I want to learn **post-v16 React**.
-I haven't caught up on all the changes yet.
+This doesn't need to be super comprehensive, it can just be going through [one Egghead course of whatever feels relevant per week](https://egghead.io).

 I want to learn **Node from a back-end perspective, not a full-stack perspective.** I know how I want to do this, so I don't think I can blend it with anything else.